trade-notification2016/RL_Stock_Trading/README.md

 ## Overview

-This is the code for [this](https://www.youtube.com/watch?v=05NqKJ0v7EE) video on Youtube by Siraj Raval.
-The author of this code is [edwardhdlu](https://github.com/edwardhdlu/q-trader) .
+This is a test/replica from original code: [edwardhdlu](https://github.com/edwardhdlu/q-trader) .
 It's implementation of Q-learning applied to (short-term) stock trading.
 The model uses n-day windows of closing prices to determine if the best action to take at a given time is to buy, sell or hold.

 Additional controls added:
  - Buy: only when inventory == 0; not allowing opening multiple positions.